mathworks/toolboxdesign/MEX.md

 └───buildfile.m
 ```

-### Execution time libraries
+### Calling a Dynamic Library
-These type of libraries are often referred to as shared object libraries or dynamic link libraries.
-These libraries are required for running the MEX functions and need to be shipped to the users.
-You can place the execution time binaries within the `private` folder under the `toolbox` folder, this makes sure that the library gets shipped to the user.
-You can use the -L and -l flags during compile time to specify the location and the name of the runtime library.
+[Dynamic libraries](https://www.learncpp.com/cpp-tutorial/a1-static-and-dynamic-libraries/) are required for running the MEX functions and must ship to the users.
+You can place the binaries within the `private` folder under the `toolbox` folder to ensure the library gets shipped to the user.
+You can use the [`-L`](https://www.mathworks.com/help/matlab/ref/mex.html#btw17rw-1-option1optionN) argument to the [mex function](https://www.mathworks.com/help/matlab/ref/mex.html) to specify the location and the name of the runtime library.

 ``` text